maelfabien/maelfabien.github.io/_posts/2019-6-29-Explorium.md

 ![image](https://maelfabien.github.io/assets/images/expl_0.png)

 We directly notice that we need to process the data, to make it exploitable.
 The available columns are :
-- The author, which we'll by trying to predict
+- The author, which we will try to predict
 - The date of birth and death of the author.
-We'll drop this column since it is directly linked to the author
+We will drop this column since it is directly linked to the author
 - The title of the painting
 - The date of the painting, if available
-- The technique used (Oil on copper, oil on canvas, Wood...) as well as the size of the painting
+- The technique used (Oil on copper, oil on canvas, wood, etc) as well as the size of the painting
 - The current location of the painting
 - The URL of the image on the website
-- The form (painting, ceramics, sculpture...).
-We'll only focus on paintings in our case.
+- The form (painting, ceramics, sculpture, etc).
+We will only focus on paintings in our case.
-- The type of painting (mythological, genre, portrait, landscape...)
+- The type of painting (mythological, genre, portrait, landscape, etc.)
-- The school, i.e the dominant painting style
+- The school, i.e. the dominant painting style
-- The timeframe in which experts estimate the painting has been realized
+- The timeframe in which experts estimate that the painting was painted

 # Feature engineering